JcortesJ/event-scraper/readMe.md

 # Technologies used:
 - Requests library for dealing with http requests
 - lxml for using xpath sentences in Python
+- firestoreadmin library for creating a connection with the cloud firestore db

 # How to run the program:
 Install requests and lxml with pip and execute scraper.py.
 You will get a directory with a file for each event.
+It may not work the firestore uploading function, because in the repo is not the serviceAccountKey due to security reasons